-Any stockholder proposals for the 2020 Annual Meeting of Stockholders must be in writing and received by the Secretary of the Company by December 11, 2019 to be eligible for inclusion in the Company's proxy statement and accompanying proxy for such meeting, unless the date of the 2020 Annual Meeting of Stockholders is changed by more than 30 days from May 20, 2020, in which case such proposal must be received a reasonable time before the Company begins to print and send its proxy materials for such meeting is proxy materials for such meeting he or she must provide notice of the proposal to the Company's Secretary at our principal executive offices no earlier than January 21, 2020, and not later than February 20, 2020, for such notice to be considered timely.
-If the date of the 2020 meeting is advanced by more than 30 days, or delayed by more than 90 days from May 20, 2020, such proposal must be received not earlier than the close of business on the later of the 90th day prior to such meeting, or, if the first public announcement of such meeting is less than 100 days prior to it, the 10th day following the day the Company made such public announcement.
-In the case of untimely notice of a proposal, persons named in the proxyes solicited by the Company for the 2020 Annual Meeting of Stockholders (or their substitutes) will be allowed to use their discretionary voting authority when the proposal is raised at the meeting without any discussion of the proposal in its proxy materials.
+Any stockholder proposals for the 2021 Annual Meeting of Stockholders must be in writing and received by the Secretary of the Company by December 11, 2020 to be eligible for inclusion in the Company's proxy statement and accompanying proxy for such meeting, unless the date of the 2021 Annual Meeting of Stockholders is changed by more than 30 days from May 18, 2021, in which case such proposal must be received a reasonable time before the Company begins to print and send its proxy materials for such meeting.
+If a stockholder intends to bring a matter before the 2021 Annual Meeting of Stockholders other than by submitting a proposal for inclusion in the Company's proxy materials for such meeting he or she must provide notice of the proposal to the Company's Secretary at our principal executive offices no earlier than January 21, 2021, and not later than February 20, 2021, for such notice to be considered timely.
+If the date of the 2021 meeting is advanced by more than 30 days, or delayed by more than 90 days from May 18, 2021, such proposal must be received not earlier than the close of business on the 120th day prior to such Annual Meeting and not later than the close of business on the later of the 90th day prior to such meeting, or, if the first public announcement of such meeting is less than 100 days prior to it, the 10th day following the day the Company made such public announcement.
+In the case of untimely notice of a proposal, persons named in the proxies solicited by the Company for the 2021 Annual Meeting of Stockholders (or their substitutes) will be allowed to use their discretionary voting authority when the proposal is raised at the meeting without any discussion of the proposal in its proxy materials.

-If a stockholder intends to propose a 'proxy access' nominee pursuant to Section 1.11 of the Company's bylaws, he or she must provide notice of the proposal to the Company's Secretary at the Company's principal executive offices no earlier than November 11, 2019 and not later than December 11, 2019, for such notice to be considered timely.
+If a stockholder intends to propose a 'proxy access' nominee pursuant to Section 1.11 of the Company's bylaws, he or she must provide notice of the proposal to the Company's Secretary at the Company's principal executive offices no earlier than November 11, 2020 and not later than December 11, 2020, for such notice to be considered timely.
 The proxy access provisions of the Company's bylaws permit an eligible stockholder (or a group of no more than 20 eligible stockholders) owning 3% or more of the Company's common stock continuously for at least three years to nominate director candidates representing up to two or 20% of the Board (whichever is greater), and, upon the eligible stockholder's satisfaction of certain conditions as outlined in the Company's bylaws, require the Company to include such nominees in the Company's proxy statement and proxy card for the annual meeting of stockholders.